7 Molecular Geometry and Polarity

 So far, we’ve focused on one bond between two atoms.
 However, most molecules have more than two atoms

-It’s clear that if a molecule has no polar bonds, there is no significant displacement in charge across the molecule, and therefore the molecule would not be polar.
+It’s clear that if a molecule has no polar bonds, there is no significant separation of charge across the molecule since all of the electrons in the bonds are shared equally and therefore the molecule would not be polar.
 However, if one or more of the bonds are polar, the picture becomes more complex.
 Let’s take two different molecules – H2O (water) and CO2 (carbon dioxide) – and see how they can be different.
-In both cases, the bonds (H-O in the case of water and C=O in the case of carbon dioxide) are clearly polar – with the oxygen having the partial negative charge.
+In both cases, the bonds (H-O in the case of water and C=O in the case of carbon dioxide) are clearly polar – with the oxygen having the partial negative charge because it is more electronegative than C or H. This means that the electrons in the C=O bonds and H-O bonds spend more time on the O than on the C/H, leaving the O atoms with partial negative charges and the C/H’s with partial positive charges.

 Water

 In the case of water, you can see that in the vertical direction the partial positive charges (hydrogen atoms) are all closer to the bottom, while the partial negative charges (from the oxygen) closer to the top.
-In this case, due to the overall charge imbalance, the molecule is polar.
+In this case, due to the overall charge imbalance, the molecule is polar because the center of the partial positive charges on the molecule (half-way between the 2 H’s) is in a different spot than the center of the partial negative charge (the O atom since it’s the only atom with a partial negative charge in water).

 CO2 has opposing bond dipole moments going from C to each O, leading to overall dipole moment = 0. (b) H2O has bond dipole moments going from H to O, and so there is a net dipole moment going up.